Biochemistry Student Association

 - Support and advocate for biochemistry grad students and postdocs

-The Biochemistry Student Colloquium takes place every other Tuesday, 4:00-5:00 PM in room 512 Light Hall.
-This seminar series is designed to allow students and post-docs to present their research to a group of students, post-docs, and faculty in a relaxed environment (complete with food and beverages).
+The Biochemistry Student Colloquium takes place every other Friday at noon in room 214 Light Hall and by Zoom.
+This seminar series is designed to allow students and post-docs to present their research to a group of students, post-docs, and faculty in a relaxed environment.
 The BSA board presents updates at the start of each colloquium.
+In person with zoom option, please reach out for zoom link.

 Click here to view the Biochemistry Student Colloquium schedule.